Easy Pie Crust

 Easy pie crust recipe in pie plate next to wooden rolling pin

-Finally, transfer the dough to your pie plate.
-Gently roll it over your rolling pin.
-Then, unroll it over the pie dish and press it firmly into the bottom and up the sides.
+Finally, transfer the dough to your pie dish.
+Press it firmly into the bottom and up the sides.

-If you’re making a single crust pie, use a sharp knife or kitchen scissors to trim any excess dough, leaving a 1/2-inch overhang on all sides of the pie plate.
-Roll the dough under itself so that the edges are in line with the edges of the pie plate.
+If you’re making a single crust pie, use a sharp knife or kitchen scissors to trim any excess dough until you have a 1/2-inch overhang on all sides of the pie plate.
+Roll the dough under itself so that the edges are in line with rim of the pie plate.
 Crimp with your fingers or a fork, and follow your pie recipe to bake.
-(Use the remaining dough to make a second pie, or store it in the freezer it for up to 3 months!)

 Blind Baking Pie Crust